 It is estimated that approximately 70 million people in the U.S have insomnia or some other sleep disorder.
 These sleeping problems are often related to stress or anxiety since anxious thoughts render a person incapable of sleeping peacefully.

-Studies have shown that CBD can help alleviate the symptoms of anxiety thus proving to be particularly promising sleep aid for people.
+Studies have shown that CBD can help alleviate the symptoms of anxiety thus proving to be a particularly promising sleep aid for people.
 CBD interacts with the serotonin 5-HT1A receptor, which is known to regulate mood, stress, and emotions.

 CBD promotes neurogenesis (growth of new neurons) which is considered as a useful mechanism in the treatment of anxiety, and, therefore, insomnia.
 It acts as a sedative when taken at higher doses.
 This helps improve the duration and quality of sleep.
 In an abstract from the journal of clinical pharmacology, a study conducted on insomniac volunteers suggested that CBD could be used as a sleeping aid.

 The study involved 15 insomniac patients that were either administered with a dose of CBD or placebo.
 Subjects receiving cannabidiol reported having slept significantly more than those receiving the placebo.
-They also said substantially less dream recall, higher sleep quality and fewer sleep disturbances.
+They also said substantially less dream recall, higher sleep quality, and fewer sleep disturbances.

 In a clinical case study performed in 2016 on a ten-year-old girl with PTSD, it was found that CBD treatment helped the little girl by alleviating the symptoms of insomnia and improving the quality and quantity of her sleep.